Electric-Coin-Company/zcash-docs/source/rtd_pages/ux_wallet_checklist.rst

 Priming
     Tell people what they can expect and what they should do.
-For example, `explaining <https://z.cash/images/ux-checklist-interaction.png>`_ that a camera is needed to scan QR codes before you ask for camera permissions is likely to have users who want that feature to accept it.
+For example, :download:`explaining <images/ux-checklist-interaction.png>` that a camera is needed to scan QR codes before you ask for camera permissions is likely to have users who want that feature to accept it.